Procedure SY2001 University Access: Clearances, Keys and Access Devices; Authorization, Issuance, and Fees

-University Records must be retained and managed in accordance with Policy AD35 - University Archives and Records Management , and records schedules approved by the Records Management Advisory Committee, Office of General Counsel, and Vice President for Administration.
+University Records must be retained and managed in accordance with Policy AD35 - University Archives and Records Management , and records schedules approved by the Records Management Advisory Committee, Office of General Counsel, and Senior Vice President and Chief of Staff.
 These record retention schedules are derived or based upon federal, state, and local statute or regulations, University Policy, industry standards, and business needs.
 All University Records must be maintained in such a manner to provide ease of access, establish a suitable audit trail for all transactions, and to be reviewed prior to disposition.

 - University Records subject to a Legal Hold (See AD35, Legal Hold).
 A legal hold will remain in effect until it is released in writing by the Office of General Counsel.

 - University Records under audit or review, either internally or externally.
 An audit hold will remain in effect until the hold is released by the Office of Budget and Finance.
 The Financial Officer will be notified regarding any accounts which are under audit hold; the Financial Officer will be responsible for contacting the unit associated with the accounts.

 Additional questions may be directed to the Records Management Program.

 - Policy AD35 - University Archives and Records Management